Guide to your new 3D Printer

 - OEM filament from Makerbot and Afinia.

 - SainSmart – Works great in our Makerbot 2.
-Its been said that you can reduce extruder temp to 215 for best results.
+Reducing extruder temps to 215 with this filament may give you the best results.

 - Hatchbox and Mitus (found on Amazon) provide a cheaper alternative with surprisingly decent print quality.
 Worth trying out.